 Today beer glasses run the gamut with creative collabs, handmade designs, and custom artwork.
 Meaning glassware has become as much a part of a brewery’s identity as the beer.
 With that in mind we rounded up the seventeen best beer glasses to buy right now.
 Whether it’s for the beer lover in your life this holiday season or just to add to your own collection, we won’t tell.

-Hop Culture’s Picks for the 17 Best Beer Glasses Buy Right Now
+Hop Culture’s Picks for the 17 Best Beer Glasses to Buy Right Now

 Hand Blown Custom Glass